Game-Theoretic Multiagent Reinforcement Learning: Taxonomy of MARL Algorithms

 \paragraph{Based on Learning Paradigms.}

 In addition to various levels of local knowledge, MARL algorithms can be classified based on the learning paradigm, as shown in Figure \ref{fig:mas_paradigm}.
-For example, the $4$th learning paradigm addresses multi-agent problems by building a single-agent controller, which takes the joint information from all agents as inputs and outputs the joint policies for all agents.
+For example, the $4$th learning paradigm addresses multiagent problems by building a single-agent controller, which takes the joint information from all agents as inputs and outputs the joint policies for all agents.
 In this paradigm, agents can exchange any information with any other opponent through the central controller.
-The information that can be exchanged depends on the assumptions about the level of local knowledge described in Table (\ref{tb:information_set}), e.g., private observations from each agent, the reward value, or policy parameters for each agent.
-The $5$th learning paradigm allows agents to exchange information with other agents only during training; during execution, each agent has to act in a decentralised manner, making decisions based on its own observations only.
-The $6$th paradigm can be regarded as a particular case of Paradigm $5$ in that agents are assumed to be interconnected via a (time-varying) network such that information can still spread across the whole network if agents communicate with their neighbours.
-The most general case is Paradigm $2$, where agents are fully decentralised, with no information exchange of any kind allowed at any time, and each agent executes its own policy.
-Relaxation of Paradigm $2$ yields the $1$st and the $3$rd paradigms, where the agents, although they cannot exchange information, share a single set of policy parameters, or, within a pre-defined group, share a single set of policy parameters.
+The information that can be exchanged depends on the assumptions about the level of local knowledge describe in the last paragraph.
+The $5$th paradigm allows agents to exchange information with other agents only during training; during execution, each agent has to act in a decentralised manner, making decisions based on its own observations only.
+The $6$th category can be regarded as a particular case of paradigm $5$ in that agents are assumed to be interconnected via a (time-varying) network such that information can still spread across the whole network if agents communicate with their neighbours.
+The most general case is paradigm $2$, where agents are fully decentralised, with no information exchange of any kind allowed at any time, and each agent executes its own policy.
+Relaxation of paradigm $2$ yields the $1$st and the $3$rd paradigm, where the agents, although they cannot exchange information, share a single set of policy parameters, or, within a pre-defined group, share a single set of policy parameters.

 \paragraph{Based on Five AI Agendas.}